brugr9/brugr9.github.io/index.md

 *Distributed Real-time Rendering in Sensorimotor Laboratory CAVE*

-An Unreal Engine project based on the display cluster template "nDisplay" providing game-levels related to the Institute of Sports Science ISPW at University of Bern, more precisely for the sensorimotor lab of the institute with its five-sided CAVE.
+An Unreal Engine project based on the display cluster template "nDisplay" providing game-levels related to the Institute of Sport Science ISPW at University of Bern, more precisely for the sensorimotor lab of the institute with its five-sided CAVE.
 The lab integration is enabled by a newly developed messaging layer that is used to interact with an Event Broker.
 Custom-developed Unreal Engine plugins are used to control VR objects via the lab's experiment management system and render 360° videos and CAVE-specific 3D content.
 Due to the plugin-based architecture, the integration solution is modular and can also be used in other laboratories of the faculty.

 * **Index Terms:** Virtual Reality, CAVE, Real-time Rendering, Parallel Rendering, Warp and Blend, Cluster Rendering, Cluster Synchronisation, 3D, Steroscopy, 360° Video Playback, Motion Capture, Eye Tracking, Remote Management, Integration
 * **Technology:** Unreal Engine, Blueprint, C++-Plugin Development, UE nDisplay Cluster, Nvidia Mosaic, Nvidia Quadro with Sync, PTPd, w32tm, VLC Media Player, Windows Media Player, OptiTrack, PupilLabs, mRemoteNG, RDP, FTP, VNC, PowerShell, PuTTY, ZeroMQ, JSON/JSON-Schema